tomcioslav/cookie-cutter-data-science/README.md

 On top of that, I added some basic configuration for [pre-commit](https://pre-commit.com/), oh-my-zsh and other tools that I use on a daily basis.
 Feel free to modify it to your needs.

+For now I tried using python 3.10 and 3.11 and it works fine.
+With python 3.12 i experienced some issues with the devcontainer, so I would recommend using 3.10 or 3.11.

 #### [Project homepage](https://github.com/tomcioslav/cookiecutter-data-science)